BREAKING: Awaiting the latest intelligence wire...

 The Gist

-SpaceX is set to launch its 30th Starlink mission this year from Vandenberg Space Force Base.
+SpaceX is set to launch 24 Starlink satellites aboard a Falcon 9 from Vandenberg Space Force Base.

 Explain Like I'm Five